munishchouhan/mcraj017/README.md

 Something about me:
-- 🔭 I’m currently working on Data Factory at EPAM Systems
+- 🔭 I’m currently working on Nextflow at Seqera labs
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Nextflow
 - 💬 Ask me about GraalVM and Java
 - 📫 How to reach me: https://www.linkedin.com/in/munishchouhan/